-If you’re worried about trees vanishing completely, you shouldn’t be because technically the paper industry plants more trees than they consume – however if you’re going to be realistic and appreciate this fact you also need to be aware that replanting trees is not the same thing as preserving forests.
+If you’re worried about trees vanishing completely, you shouldn’t be, because technically the paper industry plants more trees than they consume.
+Before you give the paper industry a medal though, realize that replanting trees is not the same thing as preserving forests.

-The paper industry calls trees a “renewable resource,” which gives the impression that there are zero problems with cutting down trees however it’s way more complex than that.
+The paper industry calls trees a “renewable resource,” which gives the impression that there are zero problems with cutting down trees but it’s way more complex than that.

 As Conserveatree notes, “Counting trees individually misses much of their value.
 “Saving forests” should be the resource focus.
 Trees are not a “crop” in the normal sense of the word.
 They are not planted on agricultural farmland.
 Before a tree farm is planted, forests have to fall.
 While some trees are grown on plantations for the paper industry, particularly in the southern United States, these replanted trees do not make a true forest.
 They are usually managed intensively, with heavy use of petrochemical inputs such as pesticides, herbicides and fertilizers.
 They are monocultures, without the mix of types of trees, different ages, bushes, undergrowth, snags, etc. that true forests have.
 Therefore they also do not have the wildlife, birds, amphibians and biological diversity of a true forest.”

-Also unlike a true forest, replanted trees are not self-sustaining and require resources and human time.
-Tree pulp is only truely “renewable” when the wood has been independently certified as sustainably-harvested Visit the Forest Stewardship Council (FSC) for more info on sustainably harvested forests.
+Unlike a true forest, replanted trees are not self-sustaining and require resources and human time.
+Tree pulp is only truly “renewable” when the wood has been independently certified as sustainably-harvested Visit the Forest Stewardship Council (FSC) for more info on sustainably harvested forests.

 - The pulp and paper industry is the single largest consumer of water used in industrial activities and is the third greatest industrial greenhouse gas emitter, after the chemical and steel industries (OECD Environmental Outlook, p.
 218).
 However, the The State of the Paper Industry says it’s a little better noting that the paper industry is the 4th largest contributor to greenhouse gas emissions among United States manufacturing industries, (contributing 9% of the manufacturing sector’s carbon emissions).

-- Rob Gogan, the recycling and waste manager at Harvard University, estimated that paper towels can account for 20 to 40 percent of an office or dorm’s waste by volume (source).
+- Rob Gogan, the recycling and waste manager at Harvard University, estimated that paper towels can account for 20 to 40 percent of an office or dorm’s waste by volume.

 - Typical paper towels are manufactured using chlorine, a known toxin which releases carcinogenic dioxins into the environment.